 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more >

-The katana is known as the best Japanese sword, but it took a long time for such an iconic weapon to be developed.
+The katana is probably the most iconic Japanese sword, but it took a long time for such a weapon to be developed.
 Earlier, there were a number of swords in use, and one of them was the chokuto.

 In this article, we will compare their designs, uses, and historical significance to understand how these iconic swords differ from each other.